Avalors/RISC-V-Team2/docs/logbooks/ahmed_log.md

     -created new references folder for all important files that we will refer back to.
     -fixed alu naming syntax error changing from: ALU -> alu correpsonding to alu.sv name and resulting in doit.sh file running successfully.
     -changed increment on PC to 1 instead of 4 given that instruction ROM stores values in 32 bits per memory locations.

+### 27/11/2024
+    -rewrote the signextension.sv module to implement correct extensions for I/S and B type instructions.
+    -fixed PC size to 5 bit output to correspond to 32 bit memory locations in instruction ROM.

+### 28/11/2024
+    -Wrote and tested Program Counter test bench